jerydam/Leo_wheres_alex/program/README.md

 <br />

-# Walking through the Where's Alex Leo programs
+# Walking through the Where's Luna  Leo programs

 <br />

-Note: There is additional technical functionality in the wheres_alex program for better FE UX and notification enablement that is not explained in detail below.
+Note: There is additional technical functionality in the wheres_Luna  program for better FE UX and notification enablement that is not explained in detail below.

 <br />